Skip to main content

 powershell_plugin_0_thumb_480_0.jpg

-Example: Call of a specific script with display of a dialog
+Example: Running a specific script that displays a dialog box

-The script to run is located in the directory: {installation path}\SCCM2012WebService\PS1\{domain}\Custom\Remote\Test.ps1
+The script to be executed is located in the directory: {Installation path}\SCCM2012WebService\PS1\{Domain}\Custom\Remote\Test.ps1

 Assembly PowerShellPlugin